Lyra: A Benchmark for Turducken-Style Code Generation: Dataset Construction

 \section{Dataset Construction}

 All the code in our dataset is crawled from Github, where each example is an independent function block.
 The source code reflects how to use Python and SQL to manipulate the database in real development.
-Ten computer science students as annotators participated in the code modification and Chinese comments annotation process, and two English professionals are responsible for annotating and checking the English comments.
-As illustrated in Figure \ref{basic_process}, we develop our dataset with 2,000 examples, spending around 430 hours of human labor in total.
+Ten computer science students as annotators participated in the code modification and Chinese comments annotation process, and two English professionals were responsible for annotating and checking the English comments.
+As illustrated in Figure \ref{basic_process}, we developed our dataset with 2,000 examples, spending around 430 hours of human labor in total. \lqy{Note that we first explained our annotation task and compensation plan to each candidate annotator.
+This ensures that candidates who intended to participate in our task knew the specific work and were satisfied with the corresponding compensation.
+Finally, all participants in the annotation process were well informed and voluntary.}